 This species is native to central, southern, and south-eastern Europe and southwestern Asia, where it grows in the wild and is often cultivated as an ornamental plant.
 It has escaped from gardens and naturalized in the United States (parts of the Upper Midwest and New England) and Canada (Ontario).

-Sedum sexangulare is a mat-forming succulent with ascending, branched stems that bear fleshy, bright green leaves usually arranged in six spiral rows.
+Sedum sexangulare is a mat-forming succulent with ascending branched stems that bear thick fleshy bright green leaves usually arranged in six spiral rows.
 It grows up to 4 inches (10 cm) tall, spreading by stolons along the ground.
 Leaves are cylindrical and about 0.2 inches (0.5 cm) long.
-Leaves take on bronze tones in fall and winter.
+They take on bronze tones in fall and winter.
 Flowers are small, star-shaped, usually 5-petaled, bright yellow, and appear in clusters just above the foliage in summer.

 This species is similar to Sedum acre but has shorter and denser leaves.
 The leaves of S. sexangulare have a very mild taste, while the leaves of S. acre are bitter.

 The specific epithet "sexangulare (seks-an-gew-LAIR-ee)" is a compound of two Latin words, the prefix "sex-," meaning "six," and the noun "angulus," meaning "corner" or "angle."
 It refers to the leaves that are arranged in six rows.

 How to Grow and Care for Sedum sexangulare

 Light: This succulent grows best in locations where it will enjoy the full sun for at least six hours per day.
 It will tolerate partial shade but will not thrive in deep shade.
 Keep your indoor plant in a sunny window or under artificial lights.

 Soil: S. sexangulare does not like to sit in waterlogged soil, so drainage is essential to prevent root rot.
 Choose a well-draining soil mix.